ucan-wg/delegation/README.md

     Alice's Tablet -->> Email Server: INVOKE! {sub: "did:example:email", cmd: "/msg/send", proofs: [❹,❷]}
 ```

-Powerlines MAY include other restrictions, such as [time bounds][Time Bounds], [Commands][Command], and [Policies][Policy].
+Powerline MAY include other restrictions, such as [time bounds][Time Bounds], [Commands][Command], and [Policies][Policy].
 For example, the ability to automatically redelegate read-only access to arbitrary CRUD resources could be expressed as:

 ``` js
 {